+This family session is also recommended as one of the first your community runs for your families.
 This session provides some history and context to b–mitzvah in the Unites States and grapples with the question in the title – why have a b–mitzvah?
 Students and parents explore this question from different points of view and are given the chance to share what they have discovered.

 Jewish texts: Modern Rabbinical thought, Kohelet

 In this session, participants will make a connection between the b–’mitzvah,’ ‘mitzvah’ projects, and the world of interpersonal mitzvot. and explore different ways of doing a “mitzvah project. ” Participants will also examine the differences between Chesed, Tzedakah and Tzedek and consider what aspects of Tikkun Olam, repairing the world, are most meaningful to them.